-For example, a file called 'check.txt' could be placed in the default folder of the web server, this text file could just have the text "OK" in the file, then when the negotiate check runs, it would look for a file called 'check.txt' containing "OK", if found, the test would succeed, if not found it would fail and no new sessions will be send to that server.
+For example, a file called 'check.txt' could be placed in the default folder of the web server, this text file could just have the text OK in the file, then when the negotiate check runs, it would look for a file called 'check.txt' containing OK.
+If found, the test would succeed, if not found it would fail and no new sessions will be sent to that server.